donejs/donejs/docs/guide.md

 ## What's next?

-In this guide we created a small chat application that connects to a remote API with DoneJS.
+In this guide we have created a small chat application that connects to a remote API with DoneJS.
 It has routing between two pages and can send and receive messages in real-time.
 We built an optimized bundle for production and deployed it to a static file host and CDN.
-Last we made builds of the application as a mobile and desktop application.
+Last, we made builds of the application as a mobile and desktop application.

 If you want to learn more about DoneJS - like how to create more complex custom elements and routes, write and automatically run tests, Continuous Integration and Continuous Deployment - head over to the [place-my-order Guide](./place-my-order.html).

+## IE8 Support

+This section is optional.
+Follow it only if you're interested in making applications that are compatible with IE8.

-### IE8 Support
+### Support CORS

 Since our application uses cross domain requests we need to make a couple of changes to make it work in IE8 which doesn't support CORS.
 The first is to create a [jQuery prefilter](http://api.jquery.com/jquery.ajaxprefilter/) so all HTTP requests are marked as being cross domain.
 Create `src/prefilter.js`: